fjenett/Gradio-Dev-Docker/README.md

 ## Usage

+These are the steps to get started:
+1) Download or fork-&-clone this repo to get a fresh copy
+2) Build the Docker image
+3) Run the docker image and open front- and backend dev servers in a browser
+4) Edit `app.py` to change the basic layout of your Gradio interface
+   - Use backend server to check
+5) Edit the `MyComponent.svelte` files inside `src/` to shape / alter your custom component
+   - Use frontend server to check
+6) Repeat 4–5 and start / stop container until you're done and happy
+7) Deploy your custom files (`app.py` and contents of `src/`) with a fresh copy of the original Gradio repo
+   - (*Note to self: probably needs more instructions here*)

 ### Build container image

 Before you can get started you need to build the Docker image first.
 Since this is just setting up the environment you